openSUSE/news-o-o/_posts/2011-01-22-opensuse-weekly-news-159-is-out.markdown

         [Linux User & Developer/Jos Poortvliet:The openSUSE column #96 with Jos Poortvliet](http://www.youtube.com/watch?v=6tw2JOuct7k)
       **

-**openSUSE community manager, Jos Poortvliet, talks about the latest in openSUSE projects and developments since the successful openSUSE Conference last Octoberâ€¦ **
+**openSUSE community manager, Jos Poortvliet, talks about the latest in openSUSE projects and developments since the successful openSUSE Conference last October… **

 Since the openSUSE Conference in Nuremberg in October, the openSUSE community has been
         extremely active.
 New projects announced there have progressed, and others have emerged.
 One example of the latter would be the announcement of Project Tumbleweed by kernel hacker and openSUSE contributor Greg Kroah-Hartman.
-The goal of this project is to create a â€˜rolling-releaseâ€™ version of openSUSE.
-A rolling-release distribution (like Arch Linux or Gentoo) always offers the latest stable versions of a package in updates so that when a new release surfaces, users actually donâ€™t have to do an upgrade!
+The goal of this project is to create a ‘rolling-release’ version of openSUSE.
+A rolling-release distribution (like Arch Linux or Gentoo) always offers the latest stable versions of a package in updates so that when a new release surfaces, users actually don’t have to do an upgrade!

 Tumbleweed is something you could probably only pull off in openSUSE.
 While openSUSE is
         a fixed-schedule release project (with a release every 8th), we provide newer stable packages for a variety of things on the openSUSE Build Service (OBS).
-OBS warrants an article on its own â€“ a rather unique project (a tutorial for which featured in last monthâ€™s magazine).
-We use it to build our distribution, but also packages for other distributions, including Fedora, CentOS, Mandriva, Debian, Ubuntu and â€“ seriously â€“ Windows support is under development.
+OBS warrants an article on its own – a rather unique project (a tutorial for which featured in last month’s magazine).
+We use it to build our distribution, but also packages for other distributions, including Fedora, CentOS, Mandriva, Debian, Ubuntu and – seriously – Windows support is under development.
 Hence the OBS mainframes handle the building of over 100,000 packages from 25,000 users working on 15,000 different projects.
-OBS can provide newer packages for older openSUSE versions because it is easy: from the web interface our packagers just select the older versions and OBS takes care of it â€“ itâ€™s really that easy.
+OBS can provide newer packages for older openSUSE versions because it is easy: from the web interface our packagers just select the older versions and OBS takes care of it – it’s really that easy.
 OBS accomplishes this by starting a fresh virtual machine (of the chosen distro and version) for each package that has to be built.
 It then installs all build dependencies and builds the package.
 Any errors are relayed back to the packager via the web (or command-line) interface.
 And OBS can take code directly out of CVS/SVN/Git and has built-in live CD generation (so yes, an automatic daily live CD of Git GNOME can be accomplished with ease).
-Itâ€™s unique and free software, so OBS is used by a variety of other projects, including VLC and MeeGo. (...)
+It’s unique and free software, so OBS is used by a variety of other projects, including VLC and MeeGo. (...)

 **